dsukhoroslov/bagri/bagri-distr/src/main/tpox/readme.txt

 Or, check downloaded documents at $TPOX_HOME/documentation and $TPOX_HOME/WorkloadDriver/README.TXT

 - tpox-xqj-custacc/tpox-xqj-orders/tpox-xqj-sec scripts are for XQJ (JSR225) interface performance tests.
-- tpox-xdm-custacc/tpox-xdm-orders/tpox-xdm-sec scripts are for XDM proprietary interface performance tests.

 Client-side (TPOX) statistics are collected in ./output folder.
-Server-side statistics are collected in stats.xtx file.
+Server-side statistics are collected in stats.txt file.